myusegtr/Langflow-based-RAG-system/README.md

 - **MCP Server Support**: Langflow can serve as an MCP server exposing flows as tools callable by other applications.
 This turns Langflow from a UI-only playground into an API-first agent backend.

+- **Custom Component**:Custom components in Langflow are Python classes that extend functionality by inheriting from Component.
+Each component acts as a node, defining its own inputs, outputs, and processing logic.
+This allows integration of new features, data manipulation, external services, and specialized tools within Langflow's node-based environment.

 ---

 ## 📣 Target Audience